 Europe??
 I have seen one mention of a tour in Europe

-Did not appear on any album and is 2 years before the 1st 'Maddy Prior Band' Album, which was not on the EMI label.
-Whether it was released to latch on to the Steeleye relaunch, or was actually an already committed to single, and a potential album was aborted because of the Steeleye re-launch is not known.
+This song did not appear on either of the 'Maddy Prior Band' albums and was released 2 years before the first of them, which was not on the EMI label.
+So it was a bit of a curious release.
+Whether it was released to latch-on to the Steeleye relaunch, or was actually an already committed to single, and a potential album was aborted because of the Steeleye re-launch is not known.
 Not available on any collections.

 SINGLE: Sails of Silver.
 Written by Tim Hart. (b side: Senior Service)